No, most postage stamps being sold at a major discount aren’t real. This is a scam.

-If you see a large discount for a product sold online, you may wonder if the advertised deal is too good to be true.
+If you see a product being sold online for a big discount, you may wonder if the advertised deal is too good to be true.

 That was the case for two VERIFY readers who asked the team about discounted postage stamps sold online, as people throughout the country are mailing holiday cards.